 To access eBooks at Duke, search the library catalog for eBooks or search a particular eBook collection.
-Duke has four main academic eBook collections:
+Duke has three main academic eBook collections:

 - University Press Scholarship Online (UPSO)

-To read or download an eBook in the EBSCO and ebrary collections, an account is required.
-In the upper right of the collection's front page, you can follow the "account" or "sign in" link create an account.
+To read or download an eBook on the ProQuest and EBSCO platforms, an account is required.
+In the upper right of the platform's front page, you can follow the "account" or "sign in" link create an account.